 - Smoking and Nicotine in New York: Students will examine the welfare effects of a tax increase in a market with negative externalities in the context of the New York City tobacco and e-cigarette market.
 The exercise offers a more challenging setting than traditional single-market-focused examples by having the students consider a related market for a substitute (e-cigarettes) and two groups of consumers (adult and adolescent smokers).

-"Using Invention Activities to Teach Econometrics."
-(McKee and Orlov) Journal of Economics Teaching, forthcoming.
+"Using Invention Activities to Teach Econometrics" (McKee and Orlov) Journal of Economics Teaching, 2021.

 An invention activity is a teaching technique that involves giving students a difficult substantive problem that cannot be readily solved with any methods they have already learned.
 The work of Dan Schwartz and colleagues (Schwartz & Bransford, 1998; Schwartz & Martin, 2004), suggests that such activities prepare students to learn the “expert's solution” better than starting with a lecture on that solution.
 In this paper we present six new invention activities appropriate for a college econometrics course.
 We describe how we introduce each activity, guide students as they work, and wrap up the activity with a short lecture.